Advanced Placement Testing 2019

-Fees may be paid by cash, checks, or money order.
+Fees may be paid by cash, check, or money order.
 Please make checks and money orders out to North Stafford High School.
-Personal checks will only be accepted until Friday, May 11, 2018.
-After May 11, 2018, all other forms of payment, including cash, money orders, cashier checks, and our Online School Payments System, will still be accepted.
+Personal checks will only be accepted until Friday, May 10, 2019 for the current school year.
+After May 10, 2019, all other forms of payment, including cash, money orders, cashier checks, and our Online School Payments System, will still be accepted.
 With some slight variations, most of our students will owe $94.00 per test.
 View the Advanced Placement Test Fees.
 For questions about payment, please connect to Extension 1122, the Counseling Center.

 Equipment Needed During Test

 Some Advanced Placement (AP) tests require certain equipment.
 Please review the AP tests below to find out what equipment is needed to be brought by the student into the test.